PastIn Person

 Co-Chair, Art, Cultural Institutions and Heritage Law Committee at Borghese Associes

-Anne-Sophie Nardon is Co-Chair of the Art, Cultural Institutions and Heritage Law Committee at Borghese Associes in Paris, France.
+Anne-Sophie Nardon is a Co-Chair of the Art, Cultural Institutions and Heritage Law Committee at Borghese Associes in Paris, France.

 Dr. Franco Losi